top of page

 Adding strides after your recovery run can also help to boost your recovery, but these should start off very slowly and build up, also it may be a smart idea to do some gentle stretching after your easy run before your strides.
 Strides help to make your legs feel better the following day so by adding them in you can increase your chance of having a good session/workout the following day.

-How do you know when you need to do a recovery run
+How do you know when you need to do a recovery run?

-For instance, if you have felt a certain way before a run but still decided to go for an easy run instead of a recovery run and then the following day you end up having a bad session, then that may just be something you learn from.
+For instance, if you have felt a certain way before a run but still decided to go for an easy run instead of a recovery run, and then the following day you end up having a bad session, that may just be something you learn from.
 The next time you feel this way, try a recovery run and maybe your session will go better- this is how runners learn to listen to their bodies.

 More about knowing when to take a recovery run over an easy run...